rossumai/university/docs/learn/master-data-hub/using-api.md

 # Using API

-## Dataset Differential Update using API
+## Dataset differential update using API

-The part describes best practices for implementation of the differential updates of the dataset stored in the Rossum's Master Data Hub (MDH) using the API.
+This part describes best practices for implementation of the differential updates of the dataset stored in the Rossum's Master Data Hub (MDH) using the API.

 ### Recommended implementation